COWEN:

 PAGLIA:

-In other words, Paul McCartney is a wonderful bass player, but
+about them.
+In other words, Paul McCartney is a wonderful

-have not been following the Stones.
-Ever since Bill Wyman left
+really have not been following the Stones.
+Ever since Bill

-arena conditions for music.
-Oh my goodness, just the light shows
+music.
+Oh my goodness, just the light shows and the this

-and the this and the that.
+and the that.
 They’re not musical experiences.
+They’re

 COWEN: